AlexEidt/aio/README.md

 ## Buffers

-`aio` uses `byte` buffers to transport audio data.
+`aio` uses `byte` buffers to transport raw audio data.
 Audio data can take on many forms, including floating point, unsigned integer and signed integer.
 These types may be larger than a `byte` and would have to be split.
 Learn more about [available audio types](https://trac.ffmpeg.org/wiki/audio%20types) from the FFmpeg Wiki. `alaw` and `mulaw` codecs are currently not supported.

 As an example, if there is stereo sound (two channels) encoded in the `s16le` (signed 16 bit integers, little endian) format with a sampling rate of `44100 Hz`, one second of audio would be